adarshbhagatjii/Learning-node/README.md

 - node js is a single threaded but it can handle multiple tasks concurrently using event loop and thread pool.
 - it can handle multiple tasks concurrently using libuv.

+# http server
+- http server is a server that can handle http requests.